JayasreeKirthipati04/StackHPpred/README.md

 > **A stacking-based ensemble learning framework for the identification of peptide hormones using multi-view feature representations**

-StackHPpred identifies hormone peptides from protein sequences using a two-layer stacking ensemble.
+StackHPpred classifies peptide sequences as hormone peptides or non-hormone peptides using a two-layer stacking ensemble.
 The framework combines sequence-derived physicochemical and composition descriptors (CTDD, KSCTriad) with contextual embeddings from a pretrained protein language model (ProtTrans ALBERT BFD).
 Probabilities from 30 first-layer models are combined by a meta-classifier, so that composition-based